-No matter how cold it was, no matter how much coughing in the meetinghouse, babies were brought in on the Sunday after they were born to be baptized – with cold water.
+No matter how cold it got, no matter how much coughing in the meetinghouse, the Puritans brought babies were in on the Sunday after their birth to be baptized – with cold water.

 Alice Morse Earle wrote in 1891 that people still alive remembered a universal and ‘noisy turning up of great-coat collars, the swinging of arms, and knocking together of the heavy-booted feet of the listeners towards the end of a long winter sermon.’

-Some Puritan churches like the Old South Meeting House allowed foot stoves, but recognized the danger of fire.
-In December 1771 the sexton of Old South was instructed to search the meetinghouse for any foot stoves left behind and to take them home.
-The owner was expected to retrieve them and ‘make reasonable satisfaction’ to the sexton for his trouble.
+Some Puritan churches like the Old South Meeting House allowed foot stoves.
+But they recognized the danger of fire.
+In December 1771 the sexton of Old South had instructions to search the meetinghouse for any foot stoves left behind and to take them home.
+The owner then had to retrieve them and “make reasonable satisfaction” to the sexton for his trouble.